-Perhaps one of the most important strengths of trait based ecology is that it provides a framework where we can examine, analyse and predict the structure and function of communities and ecosystems.
+Perhaps one of the most important strengths of trait based ecology is that it provides a framework where we can examine, analyse, and predict the structure and function of communities and ecosystems.
 Specifically, the traits and trade-offs of organisms are inherently interrelated through either direct (e.g. predator-prey) or indirect (e.g. competition) trophic interactions.
 In this, communities can be seen as a self-assembling and dynamic system where certain trait combinations are promoted to the detriment of others.
 While our development so far has facilitated descriptions of abundance in time and space, it is also evident that this approach can address the overall functioning of a community.
-Ecosystem functions are defined in terms of the fluxes of energy, nutrients, and organic matter through an ecosystem (Cardinale et al. 2012), and although a broad range of functions exist in marine ecosystems (Strong et al. 2015), we will, at least initially, focus on two key functions, carbon sequestration and biomass production and to a lesser degree also on nutrient cycling (Fig. 3).
+Ecosystem functions are defined in terms of the fluxes of energy, nutrients, and organic matter through an ecosystems (Strong et al. 2012a), and although a broad range of functions, carbon sequestration and biomass production and to a lesser degree also on nutrient cycling (Fig. 3).
 Below we will illustrate the approach through a few examples